ABCxFF/diepindepth/archives/README.md

 # Build Archives
-Although the goal is to be able to fetch and parse all data from any build at any time, we still keep some data archived.
+Although the goal is to be able to fetch and parse all data from any build at any time, its still smart keep some data archived.

 Abstract Format:
 ```py